 We’ve explained how a DCP works in Singapore.
 In a nutshell, it combines all your existing unsecured debt into a single loan with, potentially, a lower interest rate.
 The DCP has a fixed term and monthly payments that go towards paying off your total unsecured debt.
 If used properly, this should eliminate your debt efficiently, and can even save you money on interest payments.

 Just like any financial product, however, using a DCP requires discipline and a serious commitment towards paying off your debt.

 Before applying for a DCP, be aware of what you should and shouldn’t do when your plan starts.

 DO Shop Around for the Lowest Interest Rate

 There are 14 financial institutions that offer DCP in Singapore.
 Before applying for one, take time to compare interest rates and find a plan with the lowest one.
-In general, the longer the loan tenor, the more interest you will pay over the lifetime of the loan.
+In general, the longer the loan tenure, the more interest you will pay over the lifetime of the loan.
 You’ll want to make sure that you’re getting the lowest rate possible.

 Some DCPs come with welcome offers like promotional rates, complimentary insurance, and other features that will help you save money.
 While you shouldn’t choose a financial product for the welcome gifts alone, these money-saving extras make it easier to decide between two equally promising DCPs.

 DON’T Miss A Payment